All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Consider working with a certified personal trainer to learn proper form

-strength training program for weight loss patients
+Strength training program for weight loss patients

 2. High Protein Intake

-Protein is the building block of muscle, and consuming adequate protein during weight loss is essential for lean mass preservation.
+Protein is the building block of muscle, and consuming adequate protein during weight loss is important for lean mass preservation.
 Clinical guidelines for patients undergoing significant weight loss recommend 1.0 to 1.5 grams of protein per kilogram of body weight daily, or approximately 0.5 to 0.7 grams per pound.

 For a 200-pound patient, this translates to 100 to 140 grams of protein per day.
 Good protein sources include.